-Jessica pioneered IBO’s hummingbird banding program in 2011.
+Jessica pioneered IBO’s hummingbird banding program in 2011 (but has been banding hummingbirds since 2003 in British Columbia).
 She has also been involved with several of IBO’s research and monitoring efforts of various “at risk” species in Idaho: Burrowing Owls, Golden Eagles, Long-billed Curlews, and White-headed and Pileated Woodpeckers.
 She also manages the Integrated Monitoring in Bird Conservation Regions (IMBCR) program conducting ‘all-bird species’ point-count surveys across Idaho and Utah.

 In the winter she can usually be found skiing somewhere in the wilds of Idaho.
 In summer she likes to dig around in her vegetable garden with her family attempting to become an urban homesteader.